Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Idealized information rate and efficiency

-According to the definition of idealized information rate, the idealized information rate of this scheme is $\frac{2}{3}\frac{1}{\Gamma_I}$.
-Furthermore, since this scheme is a perfect quantum secret sharing scheme based on the access structure $\varGamma_0$ with an optimal information rate of $\frac{2}{3}$, from Table 1 and the definition of the optimal idealized information rate, it can be known that the optimal idealized information rate of this scheme for the minimal access structure $\varGamma_0$ is also
+According to the definition 5.1, the idealized information rate of this scheme is $\frac{2}{3}\frac{1}{\Gamma_I}$.
+Furthermore, since this scheme is a PQSS scheme based on the access structure $\varGamma_9$ with OIR $\frac{2}{3}$, so we have